amarinediary/WordPress-simple-URL-based-breadcrumb/README.md

 var_dump( get_the_crumbs() );
 ```

-## Display the bread, a formated crumbs list.
+## Displaying the bread, a formated crumbs list.

 ```php
 <?php